+Botany Bay is undoubtedly one of the most significant landmarks in Australia’s modern history.
 The site of Captain James Cook’s first landing in Australia back in 1770.
 The rich landscape took centre stage when Cook named it Botany Bay for “the great quantity of plants” found.

-But long before historic first landings, Botany Bay, or Kamay as per its Indigenous name, was a place of shallow waters and extensive shellfish reefs.
+Long before historic first landings, Botany Bay, or Kamay as per its Indigenous name, was a place of shallow waters and extensive shellfish reefs.
 Early historical records recall “great quantities of oysters, mussels, cockles, and other shellfish” (John Hawkesworth, official record keeper HMS Endeavour).

 On the surface, it was a place rich in native plants and swamplands.
 Underwater – it was a thriving ecosystem supported by shellfish reefs.